-Barry A. Johnson, P.E. is a Senior Engineer at Uniform Evaluation Services.
+Barry A. Johnson, P.E. is a Director at Uniform Evaluation Services.

 Johnson brings more than 30 years of technical experience in design and construction as a civil/structural engineer.
 He spent the past 23 years with ICC, working in both technical services and evaluation services.
 He served most recently as senior staff engineer, launching a building products listing program in addition to working on deck, guardrail, and exterior wall cladding evaluation reports and reviewing reports to the Florida building codes.